Be sure and check out our GIVEAWAY while you're here.

 I got stretch marks.

 Here are my thoughts on it.
-I didn't grow up eating "traditional food"--my mother was part of the generation who were lied to about "low fat diets" and believed that fast food restaurants weren't that bad for you.
-I am not claiming that I ate terribly as a child just not what I now believe and now to be optimal.
-(Mom, if you are reading this know that I don't hold any of this against you.
+I didn't grow up eating "traditional food" - my mother was part of the generation who were lied to about "low fat diets" and believed that fast food restaurants weren't that bad for you.
+I am not claiming that I ate terribly as a child.
+I didn't.
+I just didn't eat a nutrient-dense diet like I strive for now.
+(Mom, if you are reading this know that I don't blame you for this.
+No way.
 Oh, and I love you.
 A lot.)

 It wasn't until I was in high-school that I began to look into nutrition.
 I had HORRIBLE periods.
-I would literally be bed-ridden for an entire day--only getting up to puke in the bathroom while having diarrhea at the same time.
-Yes, absolutely lovely image, I know.
-My doctor recommended I go on birth control (I think I was around 13) to solve all these problems.
+I would literally be bed-ridden for an entire day - only getting up to puke in the bathroom while having diarrhea at the same time.
+Yes.
+Lovely image, I know.
+My doctor recommended I go on birth control (I think I was around 13...) to solve all these problems.
 Even as a young teenager I thought my doctor was nuts.
 So, rather than take her advice I began to change the way I ate.

 And it made a HUGE difference.